wookey-project/ewok-kernel/doc/faq_security.rst

 suffers from the same MPU limitations issues, with the additional drawback of reducing the available task volatile memory.

-Is the W⊕X principle supported?
+Is the W^X principle supported?
 --------------------------------

-The EwoK kernel enforces the W⊕X mapping restriction principle, which is a strong defense in depth mitigation against userland exploitable vulnerabilities.
+The EwoK kernel enforces the W^X mapping restriction principle, which is a strong defense in depth mitigation against userland exploitable vulnerabilities.

 Moreover, the Ada kernel integrates SPARK proofs that verify at that there is no